-These consolidated financial statements have been prepared on a historical cost basis, using the accrual basis of accounting, except for cash flow information.
+These Financial Statements have been prepared on a historical cost basis, using the accrual basis of accounting, except for cash flow information.
 In the opinion of management, all adjustments (including normal recurring accruals), considered necessary for a fair presentation have been included.
-The accounting policies set out in Note 3 have been applied consistently to all periods presented in these consolidated financial statements.
+The accounting policies set out in Note 3 have been applied consistently to all periods presented in these Financial Statements.